 Freiburg is home to many cultural opportunities as well.
-One can attend one of the many theatrical and musical performances hosted by the City Theater, visit one of the several museums (from the modern art museum to the torture museum), or enjoy such city festivals as the annual Freiburg Wine Festival.
-There is also a plethora of places to eat with many international flares to satisfy ones appetite, from a Bratwurst stand in the market place to Indian Cuisine.
+Attend one of the many theatrical and musical performances hosted by the City Theater; visit museums; or enjoy festivals like the annual Freiburg Wine Festival.
 Additionally, Freiburg is in a prime location for traveling.
 It's only a half and hour by train from both the French and Swiss borders, and one can easily travel to farther locations from the Hauptbahnhof (main train station).
 Freiburg offers several close-by opportunities for excursion as well, such as the popular lake, the Schluchsee.

 The Host International Office will assist students in securing accommodation in student residences.